tvheadend/tvheadend/docs/markdown/configure_tvheadend.md

   Highlight the network(s) you would like to force scan and then press the "Force Scan" button.

-  Force scanning can take some time, you may continue to use Tvheadend while a scan is in-progress but doing so will increase the time needed for it to complete - the time needed can vary depending on a number of factors, the number of available tuners and how many muxes you have etc.
+  Force scanning can take some time.
+You may continue to use Tvheadend while a scan is in progress, but doing so will increase the time needed for it to complete.
+Note that the time required can vary depending on a number of factors, such as how many tuners you have available and the number of muxes on each.

   **Tip**: You may select more than one network by holding ctrl and clicking on additional networks.